Iftach Alony

-Iftach Alony (יפתח אלוני; born 15 September 1955) is an Israeli writer, poet and architect; he is the founder and chief editor of The Short Story Project, and the founder and co-editor of Afik – Israeli Literature.
+Iftach Alony (יפתח אלוני; born 15 September 1955) is an Israeli writer, poet, and architect; he is the founder and chief editor of The Short Story Project, and the founder and co-editor of Afik – Israeli Literature.

 Biography

 Early life

 Alony was born and raised on Kibbutz Gvulot, located in the northwestern Negev desert.
-His parents, Shimon and Shoshana, were among the founders of the kibbutz.
+His parents, Shimon and Shoshana, were among the kibbutz founders.
 His father arrived in Israel at the age of seventeen on the Kastner train.
 His mother, Shoshana, was born on Moshav Givat Hen, near Ra'anana; her father, Israel, had been a member of the group of vegan pioneers who tried to settle Mount Kinneret and later deserted the area.

 In 1960, the future of Kibbutz Gvulot was in jeopardy following the departure of most of its members.
 Along with a few others, Alony's parents stayed; Alony was one of a handful of children who remained on the kibbutz.
-The years of communal sleeping in the children's house, the constant search for social and academic frameworks in the nearby kibbutzim and loneliness left their mark on him.
+The years of communal sleeping in the children's house, the constant search for social and academic frameworks in the nearby kibbutzim, and loneliness left their mark on him.

 Architecture and Construction

-Alony earned his bachelor's degree in architecture and urban planning from the Technion – Israel Institute of Technology, and his master's in urbanism and interdisciplinary studies from the Polytechnic University of Catalonia's Institute for Advanced Architecture (thesis: Nomad Trajectories).
+Alony earned his bachelor's degree in architecture and urban planning from the Technion – Israel Institute of Technology and his master's in urbanism and interdisciplinary studies from the Polytechnic University of Catalonia's Institute for Advanced Architecture (thesis: Nomad Trajectories).
 At the end of his fourth year at the Technion, Alony won a competition for planning the community settlement Mitzpe Aviv, along with architect Tony Barter.

-A partner at the architecture firm “I-Alony – D.Drori,” he has designed such projects as: the master plan for the development of the western Negev (competition winner); Derech HaBesor, including the suspension bridge above HaBesor Stream; The Kiryat Malakhi Elderly Day Care Center (competition winner); the design of the Tzukim community settlement in the Arava area; the expansion of kibbutzim and moshavim; the planning of residential neighborhoods and commercial areas in Budapest, and commercial centers in Serbia.
+A partner at the architecture firm “I-Alony – D.Drori,” he has designed such projects as the master plan for the development of the western Negev (competition winner); Derech HaBesor, including the suspension bridge above HaBesor Stream; The Kiryat Malakhi Elderly Day Care Center (competition winner); the design of the Tzukim community settlement in the Arava area; the expansion of kibbutzim and moshavim; the planning of residential neighborhoods and commercial areas in Budapest, and commercial centers in Serbia.